lakshmimahitha-0402/AirSense-Airline-Sentiment-Analysis/AirSense_README.md

 ## 📌 Project Overview

 AirSense is an AI-powered sentiment analytics dashboard that analyses Twitter customer feedback for 6 major US airlines.
-Instead of relying on static reports, this project combines traditional data analytics with Google Gemini 2.5 Flash generative AI to produce real-time executive summaries, airline-specific recommendations, and natural language Q&A from sentiment data.
+Instead of relying on static reports, this project combines traditional data analytics with Meta LLaMA 3.1 via Groq generative AI to produce real-time executive summaries, airline-specific recommendations, and natural language Q&A from sentiment data.

 The solution combines Python-based analytics with an interactive Streamlit dashboard designed for airline executives and customer experience teams.
 This is an independent personal project built to demonstrate GenAI integration skills.